tvtaerum/cGANs_housekeeping/README.md

   4.  bounds of model loss:  there is an apparent relationship between mode collapse and model loss - when model loss is extreme (too high or too low) then there is mode collapse.

 ### Software and hardware requirements:
-    - Python
+    - Python version 3.7.3
-        - Numpy
+        - Numpy version 1.17.3
-        - Tensorflow with Keras
+        - Tensorflow with Keras version 2.0.0
-        - Matplotlib
+        - Matplotlib version 3.0.3
     - GPU is highly recommended
     - Operating system used for development and testing:  Windows 10